Alaska mammals.

 Anchorage: University of Alaska, 2010.
 Octavo, paperback, black and white photographs.
 The author recounts both the harrowing adventures and the moving experiences that have marked his career as a biologist.
 Beginning in 1951, Troyer embarked on a 31 year career at Kodiak Island Brown bear preserve.
 Also available in hardcover.....
 More

-Fairbanks: University of Alaska, 2008.
+Anchorage: University of Alaska, 2008.
 Oblong format, dustwrapper, colour photographs.
 A striking collection of photographs that powerfully depict the islands' tumultuous weather and stunning landscape that have drawn so many to their shores.
 More

-Portland OR: Westwinds Press, 2013.
+New York: Westwinds Press, 2013.
 Octavo, paperback, photographs, map.
 Samuel Hall Young, a Presbyterian clergyman, met John Muir when the great naturalist's steamboat docked at Fort Wrangell, in southeastern Alaska, where Young was a missionary.
 This book, first published in 1915, describes two journeys of discovery taken in company with.....
 More